ronaktawde/ronaktawde/README.md

 I am Ronak alias ronnie from India and I am transforming my career into DSc. industry with interest to work in AI / ML / CV domain.
 Previously, I have worked in Healthcare and Supply Chain industry and also had a Business.
 I like to learn new technologies.
-Crrently pursuing internship program Data Science through Yhills+IBM certification and will be completing in May'23.
+Currently pursuing internship program Data Science through Yhills+IBM certification and will be completing in May'23.

 - 🤔 I’m looking for help with getting a Career Switch into Data Science Domain.